ropensci-archive/roweb2/content/blog/2019-07-02-grainchanger.md

 ### Contributing

 We hope to continue to build on the functions so that they are as optimised as we can make them.
-If you have a particular function you would like to see included in the package, please get in touch, or submit a pull request making sure develop is the destination branch on the grainchanger repository.
+If you have a particular function you would like to see included in the package, please create a new [issue](https://github.com/ropensci/grainchanger/issues), or submit a pull request making sure develop is the destination branch on the grainchanger repository.

 In the long term, we would like to move the package into C++ so that all functions are fast.
 If you are interested in collaborating on this please get in touch.

 ### Acknowledgements

 I would really like to acknowledge the [rOpenSci review process](https://github.com/ropensci/software-review/issues/289).
 The open nature of the reviews made for a thoughtful process, and I learned a lot from it.
 Thanks to [Max Joseph](https://github.com/mbjoseph) and [John Baumgartner](https://github.com/johnbaums) for their time and expertise.
-The package and it's documentation is much improved thanks to their input.
+The package and it's documentation are much improved thanks to their input.
 [Felix Eigenbrod](https://www.southampton.ac.uk/geography/about/staff/fe1y09.page) and I worked on the methods behind the package together as part of the ERC funded project *Scaling rules for ecosystem services*.
 Thanks also for [Marco Sciaini](https://github.com/marcosci) for helpful discussion around how to optimise some of this code and the tips on R package development.

 [^1]: [Graham et al. (2019) *Methods in Ecology and Evolution*.
 10:767–778](https://doi.org/10.1111/2041-210X.13177)